bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/roles-in-tech/developer-advocate.md

 - Participate in other publications
 - Create video tutorials
 - Participate and help with events
-- Act as a “firewall” for internal teams
+- Act as a “firewall" for internal teams
 - Help dealing with influencers
   ##### Explanation
 - Be a social media presence: